VeraHenry/WrkMan/README.md

 WrkMan acts as a digital bridge between artisans and customers.
 Users can browse by category, view their ratings,chat directly and book services accurately

    ## Why It Matters
 Finding a dependable artisan often means asking five friends or taking a risk on a stranger.
-WrkerMan replaces guessork with clarity and trust.
+WrkMan replaces guessork with clarity and trust.
 Users can see direct chat,verified profiles and honest reviews.

    ## Who It's For
 **Customers**: Individuals or businesses seeking skilled artisans for services or project.